-Completing the 4 day Inca Trail to Machu Picchu ITINERARY, a world famous trek, is sure to impress any hiker.
+Here is the complete 4-day Inca Trail to Machu Picchu intenerary.
+This world famous trek, is sure to impress any hiker of any skill or experience level.
 Along the 42-kilometer or 26-mile trail, you’ll walk along the same path as ancient Inca kings have walked nearly 500 years ago.
-Experience altitudes up to 4,200 meters, diverse landscapes, original cobbled flat stone trails and staircases built by the Incas.
+Experience altitudes up to 4,200 meters/13,779 feet, diverse landscapes, original cobblestone trails and staircases built by the Incas.
 Cross paths with the famous constructions of Runcuracay, Phuyupatamarca, Wiñayhuayna, and the great Machu Picchu Citadel itself.
-Machu Picchu is located high up in the mountains and is not easy to excess.
-The ability of the Incas to build an architecturally sound structure in such unforgiving terrain will astound your and its majesty will certainly take your breath away.
+Machu Picchu is located high up in the mountains and is not easy to access.
+The ability of the Incas to build an architecturally sound structure in such unforgiving terrain will is astounding and it’s guranteed to take your breath away.

 If you plan to partake in this once in a lifetime experience, trust in a company with experience and endless recommendations from other travelers.
 Trust Sam Travel Peru.
 Check out Top Inca Trail Operators for 2023 and 2024.